salian/btc-incomplete-key/readme.md

-## Recover missing characters from a BTC key, without GPU.
+## Recover missing characters from an incomplete BTC key, without GPU.

 Use randomization or brute force to recover a damaged BTC key.